peruvianidol/mikeaparicio.com/src/posts/2021-04-06-extreme-makeover-homepage-edition.md

 With <a href="https://netlify.com">Netlify</a>, pushing updates to the live website is as easy as committing changes to your Github repo.
 Netlify makes it easy to roll back changes and offers a ton of other great features.
 It's revolutionized how I build and host sites.
 It pairs great with Eleventy, building your site before deploying it.

 Another cool feature is Netlify Forms.
 You can add a `netlify` attribute to any form element and when the site is built, Netlify will automatically handle form submissions.
 You can then set up any number of form handlers to forward submissions to an email address or automatically execute more complex tasks as needed.
-I used this feature for the contact form, with the submissions forwarding to Mollie's email.
+I used this feature for the contact form, with the submissions forwarding to her email.

 **Full disclosure:** I am literally wearing <a href="https://swag.netlify.com/product/netlify-light-jammies">Netlify pajamas</a> right now.